 Although there is no precedent of major jihadist activity, there is nonetheless a moderate risk of low-capability lone-actor attacks perpetrated by radicalised individuals sympathising with non-state armed groups such as the Islamic State.
 Jihadists may attempt to use Ireland as a staging post for attacks against the UK – regarded as a more high-profile target – because of the lower capabilities of Irish security forces and the current ease of travel between the countries.
 Similarly, there is a threat of dissident republican groups using Ireland as an operating base, but mainly to carry out attacks in the UK region of Northern Ireland.

-Ireland is a major stopping point in the smuggling of narcotics to the European market, and internecine fighting between gangs involved in such activities has become noticeably more violent in recent years.
+Ireland is a major stopping point in the smuggling of narcotics to Europe, and internecine fighting between gangs involved in such activities has become noticeably more violent in recent years.
 Criminal gangs are now more able to diversify into activities formerly "reserved" for paramilitary groups.
-Brexit poses a risk to the overall security along the Irish border with the UK region of Northern Ireland, however, both the UK and Irish governments have made commitments to preserving the current arrangements.
-In the event of a no deal Brexit, border forces and police will likely be deployed along the border to maintain law and order, reducing the risk of border crime.
+Brexit poses a risk to overall security along the Irish border with the UK region of Northern Ireland, although both the UK and Irish governments have made commitments to preserve the current arrangements.
+In the event of a "no-deal" Brexit, it is likely that border forces and police would be deployed along the border to maintain law and order, reducing the risk of border crime.

 Vaccinations required to enter the country